eulloa/meal-buddy-api/README.md

 `psql -h localhost -U {your postgres username} -f scripts/db-init.sql`

-*note that the `db-init.sql` script may require you to add execute permissions; in the event this is the case, run `chmod u+wxr scripts/db-init.sql` to grant the file owner permissions to read, write or execute the file*
+_note that the `db-init.sql` script may require you to add execute permissions; in the event this is the case, run `chmod u+wxr scripts/db-init.sql` to grant the file owner permissions to read, write or execute the file_

-With the database created and seeded, navigate to the project root in a terminal window and use the folling command to run the application.
+With the database created and seeded, navigate to the project root in a terminal window and use the following command to run the application.

 `go run main.go`